If you’re having a baby in Spain, here’s a guide to Spanish prenatal care, delivery, aftercare, and maternity and paternity leave in Spain.

 - To give birth: dar a luz (literally ‘to give light’)

-- To express how many months pregnant you are: Estoy embarazada de x méses
+- Expressing how many months pregnant you are: Estoy embarazada de x méses

 - To breastfeed: dar el pecho.